vineethkumarv/sv-wiki/Processes.md

 1.  fork-join_any
 1.  fork-join_none
 ## 1.fork-join
 SystemVerilog provides support for parallel threads through fork-join construct.
-Fork-join will start all the processes inside it parallely and wait for the completion of all the processes.
+In fork-join process parent thread will execute when all the child thread is finish the execution .
 ### syntax
 #### fork
    // Thread 1 \